Download the appDOWNLOAD

 1. If you are trying to play from territories outside India.

-2. If you are trying to play within the restricted state boundaries (Andhra Pradesh, Assam, Odisha, Telangana, and Nagaland)
+2. If you are trying to play within the restricted state boundaries (Andhra Pradesh, Assam, Sikkim, Telangana, and Nagaland)

 3. If you are trying to play using a VPN (Virtual Private Network)